Understanding the inbound sales methodology

 How do you succeed in inbound sales?

-In order to begin using the inbound sales framework, you and your sales org will need to:
+In order to begin using the inbound sales framework, you and your sales org will need to define your buyer’s journey, develop a sales process to support this journey, and identify your ideal buyer persona.

 Define your buyer’s journey

-In traditional sales, buyers can be viewed as prospects to be won over, demoed, or simply a deal to be closed.
+In traditional sales, you view buyers as prospects to win over, give demonstrations to, or simply close deals with.
 When the buyer and seller’s intentions aren’t aligned, and when the buyer feels used, it risks the close of the sale—and the company’s possibility of completing a sale in the future.

-The inbound sales funnel, then, focuses on adding value to every potential buyer—value beyond what any potential client can find on their own.
+The inbound sales funnel focuses on adding value to every potential buyer—value beyond what any potential client can find on their own.
 This process begins by identifying and understanding the buyer’s journey, which includes three phases:

 1. Awareness